sebastiannicolajsen/aitomics/README.md

 console.log(comparison) // 0.2 (20% agreement)
 ```

 Both `KrippendorffsComparisonModel` and `DistanceComparatorModel` support custom weight functions to fine-tune the comparison.
 The weight function allows you to define how different values should be weighted in the comparison, giving you more control over the agreement calculation.

-Note that `KrippendorffsComparisonModel` and `CohensComparisonModel` are multi-response comparison models, meaning they can handle multiple responses from different raters, while `EqualComparatorModel` and `DistanceComparatorModel` are designed for pairwise comparisons.
+Note that `CohensComparisonModel` and `KrippendorffsComparisonModel` are multi-response comparison models, meaning they can handle multiple responses from different raters.

+**Krippendorff's Alpha Handling:** The `KrippendorffsComparisonModel` uses a hybrid approach:
+*   For **single-label data** (like numeric scores or single categories), it applies the standard Krippendorff's calculation and respects the provided `weightFn` for nuanced agreement.
+*   For **multi-label data** (where reviewers provide arrays of labels), it calculates observed agreement using the Jaccard index between label sets, providing a more structurally appropriate measure.
+In this multi-label mode, the `weightFn` is ignored, and the expected agreement calculation uses a simplified formula, making the resulting alpha an approximation.

 For more examples, check out:
 - 📚 [`Simple Application`](examples/SimpleApplication.js) - Basic usage examples